stevenjowens/erras/readme.md

 ## Background and Troubleshooting

-For specific details on the hardware, see the hardware.md, but broadly speaking, the ERRAS system is comprised of:
+For specific details on the hardware, see the [Hardware List](hardware.md), but broadly speaking, the ERRAS system is comprised of:

 - a wild apricot database (see below)
 - an RFID reader, optionally with a keypad for manual entry